 Do you drive a van related business?
 Do you suffer from Hay Fever?

-If you’re a courier, a HGV driver, a coach or bus driver then beware because this year (2018) and particularly during June, July and August you might find yourself in hot water from driving for reaching for stronger than usual medication due to the very high levels of hay fever around the UK and the real culprit of this are certain antihistamines that you may previously have considered safe to take routinely, as part of your allergy relief.
+If you drive for a living then beware because every year, particularly the summer months you might find yourself in hot water for reaching for stronger than usual medication.
+The culprit of this are certain antihistamines that you may previously have considered safe to take routinely, as part of your allergy relief.

 This summer hay fever is estimated to affect over 20 million UK citizens who suffer from it to a lesser or greater degree and some prescriptive antihistamines are labelled under the same legal law as Cocaine when you are driving, especially those that contain chlorphenamine and diphenhydramine – usage of either resulting in severe drowsiness.
 If you happen to be driving whilst suffering from the effects of these medicines to combat your hay fever then you may be prosecuted in the event of being involved in an accident.